MetaPointTech/metapoint/docs/src/advance/errorCatch.md

 title: Error Catching
 index: true
 order: 5
-icon: discover
+icon: safe
 category:
   - Guide
 ---

 You can throw an Error directly in the endpoint, and the Error will be passed directly to the client and then thrown.

 It's like the client is calling a local function.

 In the following example, the server finds that the request has not been verified and throws an Unauthorized exception, and the client receives it.

 **server**

 ```ts {3-10}
 import { h, MetaType, peer, z } from "metapoint";